aliabbasi2000/Spark/README.md

 # Spark
-Solving Big Data Problems with Spark framework in Java.
+Solving Big Data Problems using Spark framework in Java.

 Running the Project on HDFS clusters (BigData@Polito) to get the results.